Browse Articles

 }

-I have created a class named employees and inserted values to its corresponding properties.
+I have created a class named employees and inserted values into its corresponding properties.

 employees: any[] = [